The Rubin Clemente x Alfonso Cuarón

 On September 5, 2014 The Rubin opens the first museum exhibition devoted to the extensive Indian influences in Francesco Clemente’s work Francesco Clemente: Inspired by India.
 To further explore the chief motivations in his life and work, the artist will take to the Rubin stage eight times with eight personalities from very different walks of life.
 Both artist and guest will bring to the conversation a ‘found object’ that will act as catalyst to a freewheeling conversation.
 It could roll in any direction…

-Ticket includes a post-program tour of the exhibition Francesco Clemente: Inspired by India.
+Ticket includes a pre-program tour at 2:15 PM of the exhibition Francesco Clemente: Inspired by India.

 About the Speaker